GroupProject2020/Ovito/doc/python/introduction/examples.rst

 Example B3: Creating particles and bonds programmatically
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following script demonstrates how to create particles, a simulation cell, and bonds on the fly without loading an external simulation file.
-This approach can be used to implement custom data importers or dynamically generate atomic structures, which can then be further processed with OVITO or exported to a file.
+The following script demonstrates the creation of particles, a simulation cell, and bonds on the fly without loading them from an external simulation file.
+This approach can be used to implement custom data importers or dynamically generate atomic structures within OVITO, which can then be further processed or exported to a file.

-The script creates different data objects and adds them to a new :py:class:`~ovito.pipeline.StaticSource` instance.
+The script creates different data objects and adds them to a new :py:class:`~ovito.data.DataCollection`.
-Finally, a :py:class:`~ovito.pipeline.Pipeline` is created and the :py:class:`~ovito.pipeline.StaticSource` is set as its data source.
+Finally, a :py:class:`~ovito.pipeline.Pipeline` is created and a :py:class:`~ovito.pipeline.StaticSource` object is used to make the :py:class:`~ovito.data.DataCollection` its data source.

 .. literalinclude:: ../example_snippets/create_new_particle_property.py